-This course explores issues faced by education, schools, and teachers as they are influenced by various forms of technology and technological communication.
-This course will take an integrated view of problems facing curriculum and instruction including the connection between social forces and current issues, roles of professional teachers, and influences of technological advances in education for the purposes of focusing on effective instruction.
-By the end of this course, students will have identified an "Integrating Technology" practicum project to plan and implement in their own classrooms while enrolled in EDN 541.
+This course explores issues faced by education, schools, teachers and coaches as they are influenced by various forms of technology and technological communication.
+This course will take an integrated view of problems and enhancements facing curriculum and instruction including the connection between social forces and current issues, roles of professional teachers and coaches, and influences of technological advances in education for the purposes of focusing on effective instruction.
+By the end of this course, students will have identified an "Integrating Technology" practicum project to plan and implement in their own practice.
 Prerequisites: EDN 500.